-However, be aware that if you have little or no work experience you will be up against some stiff competition from those who have.
-If you went travelling or chose to spend more time studying put this on your CV or in applications and outline how you feel these decisions worked out and what you learned.
+However, be aware that if you have little or no work experience you will be up against some stiff competition from those who have – although, as noted above, no reasonable employer would expect you to have undertaken work experience during the pandemic.
+If, prior to the pandemic, you went travelling or chose to spend more time studying put this on your CV or in applications and outline how you feel these decisions worked out and what you learned.

 Being unemployed for more than six months

 Many graduates worry that not being able to find a job immediately after leaving university will make them look unemployable to graduate employers: this is absolutely not the case.
-Graduate recruiters will not be surprised if graduates take a while to get started in their graduate career and wouldn’t penalise a job applicant because of it.
+Graduate recruiters will not be surprised if graduates take a while to get started in their graduate career (especially during the pandemic) and will not penalise a job applicant because of it.

 Tips on how to explain gaps in your graduate CV and applications